Karel-Brecht/AvianEye/README.md

 ## If I were to deploy this in a production environment.
 - Containerize the service in a container with the correct environment installed.
 - Load balancing: -> Kubernetes?
 Nginx?
-- Downscale to an appropriate video resolution
+- Downscale video to an appropriate resolution for processing
 - Make logs of video's processed, video duration, nr frames, processing time, ...
 - Look into licenses of the used models, if they can be used for the production environment
 - Optimize model parameters to match desired false-positive - false-negative ratio
 - Process summary statistics to give a more realistic output (e.g. limit possible species to a curated list of species)
-- Process video in chunks
+- Process large videos in chunks
 - Currently this program relies a lot on the yt-dlp package, there have been occurences that these kind of packages stop working due to Changes on YouTube's side.
 It is important to use a well maintained package.
 - Provide a simple API
 - Call it BirdsAI or BirdsAIview